-- 1. The playing field is a water tank of 6000mm (Length) x 3000mm (Width) x 200mm (Height), filled with water to 150mm deep. - 2.
-A 5mm diameter nylon rope is installed across the water tank approximately 20mm with ±10mm deviation, beneath water surface to form a fixed rowing track.
+- The playing field is a water tank of 6000mm (Length) x 3000mm (Width) x 200mm (Height), filled with water to 150mm deep. - 2.
+A 5mm diameter nylon rope is installed across the water tank approximately 20mm with ± 10 mm deviation, beneath water surface to form a fixed rowing track.

-- 1. Each team can play twice and the best time will be recorded.
-The shortest time to complete is the winner. - 2.
-Contestants must use the Hand Held Hand Generator provided by the Organizer to supply power to the robot canoe.
-Pulling the wire of Hand Held Hand Generator is prohibited. - 3.
-Contestants are not required to stay at the starting area and can move along behind the robot canoe. - 4.
-The robot canoe is to be placed with its poop against the side of the starting area before the game starts.
-The game is considered completed once the bow of the robot canoe touches the rim of the finish area and the time is recorded. - 5.
-Once the game begins, the contestants cannot touch the robot canoe.
-The maximum game time is 60 seconds.
+- 1. Each team plays twice and the best time is recorded.
+The team with the shortest amount of time to complete the game is the winner. - 2.
+Contestants must use the Hand Held Generator provided by the Organizer to supply power to the robot boat.
+Only the contestant himself/herself operates the Hand Held Generator and nobody is permitted to assist. - 3.
+Contestants are not required to stay at the start zone and can move along behind the robot canoe.
+The wire is long enough to connect to the Hand Held Generator.
+Contestants may assign one student to help lower the wire in the water.
+Pulling the wire of the Hand Held Generator is prohibited. - 4.
+The robot canoe is placed with its poop against the end of the start zone before the game starts.
+The game is considered completed once the bow of the robot canoe touches the rim of the destination and the time is recorded. - 5.
+Contestant cannot touch the robot canoe once it leaves the start zone.
+The competition is considered as incomplete if the robot canoe stops moving or fails to reach the destination within the 60 seconds game time.